 Today, C.R.E.W. members spend more than 11,000 hours in the field each year.
 Throughout Ventura and Santa Barbara counties, our trail work covers hundreds of front and backcountry miles.
 We perform fuel reduction and fire prevention for land conservation groups, municipal agencies, and homeowners.
 And we have a growing body of restoration projects that support healthy, biodiverse, and resilient lands.

-For some of our team members, working at The CREW is their first time in a steady, paid job.
+For some of our team members, working at The C.R.E.W. is their first experience in a steady, paid job.
 Others are college students on a path to careers in forestry, environmental science, and fire science.
-Many of our crew members simply know that they enjoy the challenges and rewards of outdoor work and are exploring their options for the future.
+Many of crew members simply know that they enjoy the challenges and rewards of outdoor work and are exploring their options for the future.

 We invite you to meet our staff team and our Board of Directors.
 Learn about our impact in the Ventura River Watershed and throughout the region.
 And if what you read here inspires you, sign up for our e-newsletter to stay connected and become part of a large community that supports The C.R.E.W.’s positive impact on our region’s young people.

 To give young people employment and develop lifelong skills through environmental work that restores natural land and protects communities against wildfire.